jcace/fil-ubc/readme.md

 ./boost
 ```

-In order to use Boost, you have to point it to a Full Filecoin Chain RPC Node.
+In order to use Boost, you have to point it to a Filecoin Chain RPC Node.
 The easiest way to do this is to point it at a public API.
 To do this, set the following environment variable (Glif is a reliable public node that's available for free)

 ```bash
 export FULLNODE_API_INFO=https://api.node.glif.io